njelly/TofuECS/README.md

   - Note: You should always access identical queries using the same order of types.
 The reason for this is `ComponentQuery` is a tree data structure, with more specific instances as children.
 Therefore, `s.Query<Foo>().And<Bar>();` and `s.Query<Bar>().And<Foo>();` will create and cache two separate objects (technically 4 total), even though they contain identical data.

-*TofuECS is in development!
+*TofuECS is in development, and may change drastically from time to time!
 Vegan friendly.*